en

 Support us Newsletter

-Dora Galimidi was born 6 April 1908 in Karebjan, Turkey.
+Dora Galimidi was born 6 April 1908 in Karebjan, the current Turkey.
 The economic decline of the Ottoman Empire, poverty, rising anti-Semitism and military service resulted in many Turks, including Jewish Turks, moving abroad at the beginning of the 20th century, including Dora and her future husband Jacques Halila, a trader from Istanbul.
 Jacques came to Belgium in 1927 and arranged for Dora, who was his fiancée at the time, to come to Belgium in 1929.
 Dora arrived in Belgium in January 1930; a few months later, on 22 July 1930, Jacques and Dora married.
 The couple settled in Antwerp.
 In 1932 Dora and Jacques had a daughter, Corine.
 Six years later the couple had a second daughter, Ida.
 They lived in the Bredestraat in Antwerp and probably continued to live there until their arrest in 1943.

 The reason why Dora and her family were taken to concentration camps rather than extermination camps was because they had a special status.
 They were “political Jews” and were therefore subject to a special regime depending on the diplomatic and military connections of their country of origin.
 Jews from certain countries with this status, could potentially be exchanged for German prisoners of war.
 However, this was merely a pretext used by the German regime, since in reality only a small number of exchanges took place.
 Although their status as “political Jews” initially protected them, Dora and her family were eventually rounded up.